 Regarding the question of “Why not just live and let live?”: The trans trend can never be a “live and let live” sort of situation because lesbians are being misled and harmed.

-If this were truly a “live and let live” world, the opposite of the trans trend would be true: girls/women would be free to express femaleness in whatever way is natural and right for us ~ free from the ridiculous stereotypical notions of the so-called “right” or “wrong” way to be a girl/woman.
+If this were truly a “live and let live” world, the opposite of the trans trend would be true: Lesbians would be free to express femaleness in whatever way is natural and right for us ~ free from the ridiculous stereotypical notions of the so-called “right” or “wrong” way to be a girl/woman.
 We should be free to wear blue…or pink…or any damn color we want.
 We should be free to be ourselves, without any judgments or idiotic assumptions that we must

-So for those of you who want Dirt to just “live and let live”, how about you turning it around and start advocating for letting lesbians live in peace, free from the antiquated and preposterous notions of what females “should” be/like/do/etc.?
+So for those of you who want Dirt to just “live and let live”, how about you turning it around and start advocating for letting us live in peace, free from the antiquated and preposterous notions of what females “should” be/like/do/etc.?

 But it won’t work; well, at least not with Dirt or myself, and it shouldn’t work with any reasonably intelligent person…well, at least not once she realizes the purpose of the question is pure manipulation.